Jump to topic

-Someone who drinks rubbing alcohol may also go into shock.
-Isopropyl alcohol is metabolized rapidly, so that the effects will impact the central nervous system (CNS) all at once.
+Consuming rubbing alcohol can also lead to shock.
+Isopropyl alcohol is metabolized rapidly, so the effects will impact the central nervous system (CNS) all at once.

-As alcohol is a depressant, involuntary actions in the body may reduce or stop.
-The heartbeat will slow, while breathing becomes irregular.
+As alcohol is a central nervous system depressant, involuntary actions in the body may reduce or stop.
+The heartbeat will slow and breathing may become irregular.
 The gag reflex may not work.
 This can result in oxygen deprivation or choking on vomit.

 Poor circulation from heartbeat changes can also lead to damage to organ systems.
 As rubbing alcohol is extremely powerful, it can also result in internal burns.
-On contact, isopropyl alcohol can cause chemical burns on contact on the mucous membranes found in the mouth and nose, the back of the throat, the upper respiratory area, and the esophagus.
+On contact, isopropyl alcohol can cause chemical burns on the mucous membranes found in the mouth, nose, back of the throat, upper respiratory area, and esophagus.
 The symptoms of these burns may lead to intense and uncomfortable pain and cramping.